 Provision II.E of the MRP requires the Permittees to conduct short-term chronic toxicity testing at each receiving water station on an annual basis.
-Water column toxicity monitoring was conducted at receiving water sites during one wet weather and two dry weather events in 2013-2014 in conjunction with the baseline receiving water monitoring.
+Water column toxicity monitoring was conducted at receiving water sites during one wet weather and two dry weather events in 2014-2015 in conjunction with the baseline receiving water monitoring.
 For each event, samples collected were compared to a laboratory control sample to determine if there was a statistically significant difference in Ceriodaphnia dubia (C. dubia) survival and reproduction or fathead minnow survival and growth between the control and the environmental samples.
-Pacific EcoRisk tested the samples for toxicity, and used the Geis method for the fathead minnow toxicity test to avoid pathogen related mortality (PRM) since PRM had been observed in fathead minnow during a previous storm event (described in the 2010-2011 Annual Report).
+Pacific EcoRisk tested the samples for toxicity, and used the Geis method for the fathead minnow toxicity test to avoid pathogen related mortality (PRM) since PRM had been observed in fathead minnow during a previous wet weather event (described in the 2010-2011 Annual Report).
 This alternate method was approved by the Regional Water Board and the EPA.

 In accordance with the Permit, if 100% mortality of C. dubia or fathead minnow is detected within 24 hours of test initiation, a dilution series must be conducted.
 If statistically significant toxicity is found at the end of a six day test for C. dubia or a seven-day test for fathead minnow, a targeted Toxicity Identification Evaluation (TIE) is conducted.
 Further, a TIE should be conducted if significant toxicity is detected and a greater than or equal to 50% increase in C. dubia or fathead minnow mortality, or reduction in C. dubia reproduction relative to the laboratory control is reported.
-Finally, if a toxicant is identified through the targeted TIE process, a Toxicity Reduction Evaluation (TRE) is performed to identify the sources of toxicity and discuss appropriate BMPs to eliminate the causes of toxicity.
-Complete results of water column toxicity testing are given in Appendix H-3.
-Samples showing toxicity are shown in Table 8-7 and discussed in the following sections.
+Finally, if a toxicant is identified through the targeted TIE process, a Toxicity Reduction Evaluation (TRE) is performed to identify the potential sources of toxicity.
+The water column toxicity results are summarized in Appendix H-3.
+Samples showing toxicity are shown in Table 8-8 and discussed in the following section.

-Table 8-7.
-Water Column Toxicity Detected during 2013-2014
+Table 8-8.
+Water Column Toxicity Detected during 2014-2015